Chapter 10-100: Organizational Components of the University of California

 10-110 Office of the President

-As the chief administrative officer for the University, the Executive Vice President - Business Operations oversees a variety of administrative functions including: Human Resources; Budget and Capital Resources; Institutional Advancement; Information Resources and Communications; and UCOP Budget.
+As the chief administrative officer for the University, the Executive Vice President – Chief Operating Officer oversees a variety of administrative functions including: Systemwide Human Resources; Information Technology Services; Operational Services; Systemwide Community Safety; Equity, Diversity and Inclusion; and Strategy and Program Management Office.
 The Executive Vice President also serves as the chief administrative officer for the internal administration of OP.
-The responsibilities of the Executive Vice President - Business Operations include: regulatory reform; corporate strategic business initiatives; legislative initiatives and analysis; University infrastructure development, renewal and sustainability; Public Safety coordination and advocacy; oversight of Office of the President administrative operations, as these areas relate to the above listed departments within the Division of Business Operations.
+The responsibilities of the Executive Vice President - Business Operations include: regulatory reform; corporate strategic business initiatives; legislative initiatives and analysis; University infrastructure development, renewal and sustainability; Public Safety coordination and advocacy; and oversight of Office of the President administrative operations, as these areas relate to the above listed departments within UC Operations.

-The Associate Vice President--Information Resources and Communications and Chief Information Officer (IR&C), who reports to the Executive Vice President - Business Operations, is responsible for the universitywide information technology (IT) department, offering services for both the campuses and OP.
-IR&C responsibilities cover such broad areas as: computer systems operation and development; telecommunications; networking; and IT policy analysis.
-It supports University administrative and business processes as well as new technologies for teaching and research.
-Among the functions of IR&C is development and maintenance of the Corporate Contract and Grant Information System (see 10-420), policies and procedures for procurement of computer hardware, software, and services, and records management policies.
+The Vice President and Chief Information Officer, who reports to the Executive Vice President – Chief Operating Officer, is responsible for the universitywide information technology (IT) department, offering services for both the campuses and OP.
+Information Technology Services' (ITS) responsibilities cover such broad areas as: computer systems operation and development, telecommunications, networking, and IT policy analysis.
+ITS supports University administrative and business processes as well as new technologies for teaching and research.
+Among the functions of ITS is development and maintenance of the Corporate Contract and Grant Information System (see 10-420), policies and procedures for procurement of computer hardware, software, and services, and records management policies.

 10-112 Executive Vice President – Chief Financial Officer

-The Executive Director – Purchasing Services is responsible for developing and implementing the overall policies governing purchasing activities including: monitoring compliance; providing effective coordination of purchasing; central storehouse operations; small business development; independent contractors and consultants; and equipment management.
-The Office administers the Strategic Sourcing Program, maintains the CALCODE classification and coding system for equipment and supply management.
+The Associate Vice President & Chief Procurement Officer is responsible for developing and implementing the overall policies governing purchasing activities including: monitoring compliance, providing effective coordination of purchasing, central storehouse operations, small business development, independent contractors and consultants, and equipment management.
+The Office administers the Strategic Sourcing Program, maintains the CALCODE classification, and coding system for equipment and supply management.
 Strategic Sourcing negotiates products and services purchasing contracts for the system and represents the University with external suppliers, independent contractors and consultants.

 Strategic Sourcing has administrative responsibility to provide for appropriate implementation of the policies and requirements of the State of California, funding agencies for federal contracts and grants, and other extramural agreements.
-This unit is further responsible for updating University subaward and purchase order terms and, in conjunction with OP Research Policy Analysis and Coordination (RPAC), terms and conditions which may be flow-down requirements under contracts or grants, as well as any special conditions required for research and development subcontracts and consultant agreements.
-(See the Business and Finance Bulletin Manual, in particular, BUS 29, Management and Control of University Equipment; BUS 43, Materiel Management; and BUS 34, Securing the Services of Independent Consultants.
+This unit is further responsible for updating University subaward and purchase order terms and, in conjunction with OP Research Policy Analysis and Coordination (RPAC), terms and conditions which may be flow-down requirements under contracts or grants, as well as any special conditions required for research and development subcontracts and consultant agreements (see the Business and Finance Bulletin Manual, in particular, BUS-29, Management and Control of University Equipment (PDF); BUS-43, Materiel Management (PDF); and BUS-34, Securing the Services of Independent Consultants (PDF)).

-The Chief Risk Officer is responsible for developing and recommending policies and practices to manage the negotiation and purchase of insurance coverage, to manage the University's self-insurance programs, to adjust liability and property claims, to assess risk exposure, and to serve as principal coordinator within the University for all matters pertaining to risk management.
+The Associate Vice President and Chief Risk Officer is responsible for developing and recommending policies and practices to manage the negotiation and purchase of insurance coverage, to manage the University's self-insurance programs, to adjust liability and property claims, to assess risk exposure, and to serve as principal coordinator within the University for all matters pertaining to risk management.

-The General Accounting Office has primary responsibility for establishing uniform policies and procedures for recording accounting transactions and for preparing consolidated corporate reports, such as the University of California Financial Reports.
+The Associate Vice President and Systemwide Controller oversees the Investments and General Accounting unit, which has primary responsibility for establishing uniform policies and procedures for recording accounting transactions and for preparing consolidated corporate reports, such as the University of California Financial Reports.
 Other duties include providing guidance to the campuses for application and interpretation of accounting policies and maintaining the records of the endowment funds and University investment.

 The Office is further responsible for monitoring various cash advance programs administered by the campuses and for directly administering a limited number of cash advance programs.

-The Manager of the Costing Policy & Analysis unit is responsible for:
+The Associate Vice President and Systemwide Controller oversees the Costing Policy & Analysis unit, which is responsible for:

 • Federal indirect cost rate proposals and negotiations;